 I’m an Animist – Here we find me communicating, sensing and know the spirit of Tree, bird, plant, bones, roots, see, rain, sunshine, hunger, rage, lust; Sensing and knowing the spirit in all things, and finding relationship, or even communication with that spirit.
 Not for the fun of it, but for a deeper experience, and understanding of the fast, harsh, modern world, that I have always struggled to be a part of.
 I feel the sound of the Buzzard spiralling over my allotment; I smell the heat of the sun and touch the vision beyond mortal eyes.
 The sacred is touched and is touching, I work to build my relationship with Nature, both nature within and within out my soul, not because Nature wants me too, because I choose too!
 I choose to put myself into the path of the beauty and brutality of Nature, for she cares not for me, but in those moments of spirit to spirit connection an exchange takes place that is changing, evolving, and inspiring as well as fearful, challenging and painful.
 The familiar spirits demand attention if I am to having a spiritual relationship with them.

-I’m a Wildcrafter – Wildcraft is the word I use to describe my spiritual path.
-An animistic, pagan path that puts me in direct contact with the spirit of land, tree, sky, rain, ancestors and gods, finding my feet within a native, British spiritual path.
+I’m a Wildcrafter Druid – Wildcraft is the word I use to describe my spiritual path.
+An animistic, pagan, druid path that puts me in direct contact with the spirit of land, tree, sky, rain, ancestors and gods, finding my feet within a native, British spiritual path.
+Druid, not because of some romantic notion of the past, but the inspiration of pre-christian way of live upon this land.
 When we explore the indigenous spiritual web of this island, we find a path that is led by the teachings of nature and her changing tides, the inherent spirit within the land, the songs of our ancestors that are felt in the ancient stones, the whispers of the gods in the hum of life and death; the labels of our traditions are those of our making, to help us understand a little of the language and style of working, when in reality it was as simple and yet, profound as Wild Nature; evolving from the very land itself.
-To root it firmly in a landscape where my path is experienced, Kent, I use some old Kentish dialect to describe the tools or techniques used.
+To root it firmly in a landscape where my path is experienced.

 Wildcraft is a path of being within and surrendering to nature, the spontaneity of experience, trance states and knowing and working with the spirits, a magical path of personal connection to land, deity and the ancestors.